Hiking from Valbona to Theth: Everything You Need to Know

 Travelling to Valbona

-– Van to Valbona (about 1 to 1.5 hours)
+Van to Valbona 1 to 1.5 hours

-Van from Shkodra to Lake Komani
+Transport from Shkodra to Lake Komani

 We decided to book all our transportation through one company: Komani Lake Ferry Berisha.
 They offer pick ups from Tirana, Shkodra and Valbona.
-Since we had spent the previous days in Shkodra, we opted for a van to pick us up from there—at 6:45 a.m., to be precise!
+Since we had spent the previous days in Shkodra, we opted for a van to pick us up from there – at 6:45 a.m., to be precise!

 Van pick up from Shkodra to Valbona in front of Rozafa Hotel